-A board flies into a museum, and fluters around the ancient dinosaur skeletons, which, for reasons unexplained, come alive.
-Or has the bird simply be transported back in time?
+A bird flies into a museum, and flutters around the ancient dinosaur skeletons, which, for reasons unexplained, come alive.
+Or has the bird simply been transported back in time?
 It’s unclear, but what’s very clear is how cool these dinosaur pictures are.
 And because there are no words, there’s no evolutionary proselytizing – hurray!

 A few authors have specialized in wordless books.

 Henry Cole (3)

 When his pet cat Spot goes out the third-story window and into the big broad city, a boy searches for him, posting “Lost” posters as he goes.
 This is a lot like a “Where’s Waldo?” book, but in Spot, the Cat (2016, 32 pages) we’re trying to find the cat and his boy.
 And it has a happy ending.
 In a 2019 followup, Spot & Dot, the boy helps a girl find her lost dog, but accidentally lets his cat out.
 So, this time we get to search for two pets.

 When a young girl discovers a runaway slave hiding in her family’s barn, she has to make a decision about what to do.
 Will she help by keeping quiet, or will she tell the Confederate soldiers that are riding about?
 There’s lots of subtle detail in Unspoken: a story from the Underground Railroad (2012, 40 pages), including a couple of appearances in the sky of the Big Dipper and its North Star that slaves used to find their way to the Free North and Canada.
 This isn’t a complicated story, but because it is all “unspoken” it’s a good one for children to read along with their parents.
 You can hear the author “read” it here.